 1. Beginning of the semester has payment delays

-During graduate school, payments in March and September were delayed by 3-4 weeks for unclear reasons.
-Despite student complaints about managing an extra month without immediate access to funds, they eventually split the stipend, paying half on time and the rest 6 weeks later.
-Schools claimed it was beyond their control and suggested students should have anticipated it as it happens every semester.
-However, with low stipends and the need to buy books and supplies at the start of the semester, made saving enough to get through these delays difficult.
+Student often struggled to pay big bills (national healthcare, rent etc) during these months.
+The employees claimed it was beyond their control and suggested students should have anticipated it as it happens every semester.
+However, with low stipends and the need to buy supplies at the start of the semester, it made saving enough to get through these delays difficult.

 2. I had no idea when I will get paid

 Payment schedules also varied by your year in the program.
-Group chats buzzed with students trying to figure out when they would get their funding, and there were always differences in payment dates depending on your program year.
-When we pointed out that no workplace would pay so arbitrarily, the response was that it was a scholarship, not a job.
+Group chats buzzed with students trying to figure out when they would get their funding, and there were differences in payment dates depending on your program year.

 Don’t believe me?
 Check out my payment history yourself